Apothecaries' system: Weight

 From pound down to the scruple, the units of the traditional English apothecaries' system were a subset of the units of the Roman weight system, although the troy pound and its subdivisions were slightly heavier than the Roman pound and its subdivisions.
 Similar systems were used all over Europe, but with considerable local variation described below under Variants.
 The traditional English apothecaries' system of weights is shown in the first table in this section: the pound, ounce and grain were identical to the troy pound, ounce and grain (also used to measure weights of precious metals; distinct from the avoirdupois pounds and ounces that were used for measurements of other goods.)
 The confusing variety of definitions and conversions for pounds and ounces is covered elsewhere in a table of pound definitions.

-To unify all weight systems used by apothecaries, the Irish pharmacopœia of 1850 introduced a new variant of the apothecaries' system which subdivided a new apothecaries' pound of 12 avoirdupois ounces instead of the troy pound.
+The Irish pharmacopœia of 1850 rejected the use of the troy pound and instead adopted the use in its formulae of the avoirdupois pound, divided into 16 avoirdupois ounces, with the avoirdupois ounce subdivided into eight drachms, each of three scruples.
+This innovation was intended to unify the units used by apothecaries for sale with the avoirdupois units that they used for purchase, and that were used by other professions such as manufacturing chemists.
 To allow effective use of the new system, new weight pieces were produced.
 Since an avoirdupois ounce corresponds to 28.35 g, the proposed system was very similar to that in use in Portugal and Spain, and in some locations in Italy.
 But it would have doubled the value of the avoirdupois drachm (an existing unit, but by then only used for weighing silk).
 Therefore, it conflicted with other non-standard variations that were based on that nearly obsolete unit.